DSpace/RestContract/epersonregistrations.md

 No other properties can be set (e.g. the name cannot be defined) If successful, an email will be sent with a token allowing the user to continue the registration

+Verifying whether a new registration can be created can happen using the "epersonRegistration" [feature](features.md), verified against the site

 Status codes:
 * 201 Created - if the operation succeed
+* 401 Unauthorized - if registration is disabled, you are not authorized to create a new registration
 * 422 Unprocessable Entity - if the email address was omitted

 ## Forgot password